wavingtide/programming-knowledge-hub/web-framework/fastapi/fastapi.md

 ![](https://i.imgur.com/Ho6siFK.png)

-Notice that the response is filtered based on response model.
+Notice that the response body is filtered based on response model.

 `FastAPI` has a lot of field customizations which can be used in `decorator method` (from [Pydantic](https://pydantic-docs.helpmanual.io/usage/exporting_models/#modeldict)):
 - `response_model_exclude_unset=True`